jacobjinkelly/sequencing/README.md

 ./format_test.sh
 ```

 Test cases for performance must be downloaded.
-Subsets of Chromosome 1 and Chromosome 20 are used as reference genomes.
-They can be downloaded from the Human Reference Genome here; name the files `chr1.small.fa`, `chr1.fa`, and `chr20.fa` respectively, and place in the root directory.
+The reference genomes are from the Dec.
+2013 (GRCh38/hg38) assembly of the human genome; chromosomes 1 and 20 were used and can be downloaded [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr1.fa.gz) and [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chr20.fa.gz) respectively; place the (decompressed) downloaded files in the root directory of the repository.
 The query string is included in FASTA format in the file `p.fa` and is taken from Ben Langmead's slides.

 The full test suite can then be run with the following command:
 ```
 ./run_test.sh
 ```

+# Acknowledgements

+[Ben Langmead's course](http://www.langmead-lab.org/teaching-materials/) was immensely helpful, and was a guide throughout developing this repository and learning about genomic sequencing.